-iPad Screen Repair - Get a Free Diagnostic Today!
+iPad Screen Repair - Free Basic Diagnostic

 Let’s answer the question “how to check iPad battery health?”
 If you’re like a lot of us, you relentlessly charge your iPad even if doing so might be hurting the iPad battery over the long-term.
 You think to yourself, “It needs to stay charged,” as you look over at your iPad left plugged in for the last several days or weeks.
 But does it?